-- The thalamus and hypothalamus are the two main structures of the diencephalon. - The thalamus is the top of the brain stem; it is comprised of many different nuclei, most of which project to the cortex.

-- Some thalamic nuclei are sensory relay nuclei (e.g., lateral geniculate nuclei, vision; medial geniculate nuclei, audition; ventral posterior nuclei, touch). - There exists a reciprocal connection between the thalamic nuclei and the neocortex (new cortex). - The above sensory relay nuclei are not one-way streets.
+- Neural tracts ascend and descend through this area. - c.
+Mesencephalon (see Figure 3.21 in Biopsychology) - The mesencephalon is composed of the tectum and tegmentum. - In mammals, the tectum consists of the superior colliculi (visual relay) and the inferior colliculi (auditory relay); in lower vertebrates, there is simply a single optic tectum. - The tegmentum contains the reticular formation, the red nucleus (sensorimotor), the substantia nigra (sensorimotor cell bodies here die in patients with Parkinson's disease); and the periaqueductal gray (mediates analgesia). - d.
+Diencephalon (see Figures 3.22 and 3.23 and Appendix V in Biopsychology) - The thalamus and hypothalamus are the two main structures of the diencephalons. - The thalamus is the top of the brain stem; it is comprised of many different nuclei, most of which project to the cortex. - Some thalamic nuclei are sensory relay nuclei (e.g., lateral geniculate nuclei, vision; medial geniculate nuclei, audition; ventral posterior nuclei, touch). - There exists a reciprocal connection between the thalamic nuclei and the neocortex (new cortex). - The above sensory relay nuclei are not one-way streets.
 They all receive feedback from the very areas of the cortex to which they project. - The hypothalamus is just below the thalamus ("hypo" means below) and the pituitary gland (snot gland) is suspended from the hypothalamus.
-Together, the hypothalamus and pituitary play key roles in endocrine function and many motivated behaviors. - The mammillary bodies are two small bumps visible on the inferior surface, just behind the hypothalamus. - The optic chiasm is the X-shaped part of the optic nerves that lies just in front of the pituitary; it is the spot where axons that originate from the nasal half of each retina cross over (decussate) to the opposite side of the brain.

-e.
-Telencephalon (see Figures 3.23-3.25 in Biopsychology)
+Together, the hypothalamus and pituitary play key roles in endocrine function and many motivated behaviors. - The mammillary bodies are two small bumps visible on the inferior surface, just behind the hypothalamus. - The optic chiasm is the X-shaped part of the optic nerves that lies just in front of the pituitary; it is the spot where axons that originate from the nasal half of each retina cross over (decussate) to the opposite side of the brain. - e.
+Telencephalon (see Figures 3.24-3.26 in Biopsychology) - Also called the cerebral hemispheres; characterized by the cortex (bark) with its many convolutions, which are referred to as gyri (like hills) or fissures (like valleys). - The telencephalon is the largest division of human brain.

-LO 3.15 List and describe the components of the telencephalon.

-- Also called the cerebral hemispheres; characterized by the cortex (bark) with its many convolutions, which are referred to as gyri (like hills) or fissures (like valleys). - The telencephalon is the largest division of human brain.
 Large tracts called commissures connect the two hemispheres and the corpus callosum is the largest commissure. - The telencephalon mediates most complex cognitive functions. - About 90% of human cortex is neocortex, comprised of six cell layers of pyramidal cells and stellate cells. - The hippocampus is not neocortex; instead, it is a three-layer cortical area that lies in the medial temporal lobe. - The four lobes of the cerebral hemispheres are defined by the fissures of the cerebral cortex.
-The four lobes are: - frontal lobe: superior to lateral fissure and anterior to central fissure. - temporal lobe: inferior to lateral fissure. - parietal lobe: posterior to central fissure. - occipital lobe: posterior to temporal lobe and to parietal lobe. - Note the following useful neocortical landmarks: longitudinal fissure (between the hemispheres), precentral gyri (in frontal lobe; primary motor cortex), postcentral gyri (in parietal lobe; primary somatosensory cortex), superior temporal gyri (in the temporal lobe, auditory cortex), and prefrontal cortex (the nonmotor portion of the frontal lobe)
+The four lobes are: - frontal lobe: superior to lateral fissure and anterior to central fissure. - temporal lobe: inferior to lateral fissure. - parietal lobe: posterior to central fissure. - occipital lobe: posterior to temporal lobe and to parietal lobe. - Note the following useful neocortical landmarks: longitudinal fissure (between the hemispheres), precentral gyri (in frontal lobe; primary motor cortex), postcentral gyri (in parietal lobe; primary somatosensory cortex), superior temporal gyri (in the temporal lobe, auditory cortex), and prefrontal cortex (the nonmotor portion of the frontal lobe).